-Mr. Pang Chi To, aged 46, has been an executive director of the Company since 2021, currently is the chief technology officer of the Group, he is responsible for reviewing new plant and machinery purchases, coordinating technical specialists for relevant maintenance work and obtaining latest information regarding steel/metal value added production process technology/methodology from time to time for the Group, furthermore, he also looks after several member business operations of the Group.
+Mr. Pang Chi To, aged 47, has been an executive director of the Company since 2021, currently is the chief technology officer of the Group, he is responsible for reviewing new plant and machinery purchases, coordinating technical specialists for relevant maintenance work and obtaining latest information regarding steel/metal value added production process technology/methodology from time to time for the Group, furthermore, he also looks after several member business operations of the Group.
 Mr. Pang holds a Bachelor of Engineering (Mechanical) from the University of Sydney, Australia.
-In Hong Kong, he is a member in Industry & Technology Committee of the Hong Kong General Chamber of Commerce and a director in General Committee of the Hong Kong Metal Merchants Association, further in Mainland China, he is a member in Hong Kong Liaison Group of the Chinese People's Political Consultative Conference Heshan City Municipal Committee, also an executive president in Council Committee and the president in Youth Committee both of the Jiangmen Association of Enterprises with Foreign Investment, Mr. Pang joined as a sales engineer in the Group's welded wire mesh division early in 2001, since then he worked in different business units particularly in the areas to study, update, recommend and coordinate procurement, installation and maintenance work for major machineries and equipment for the Group's steel/metal value added production process, he has over 21 years' experiences and exposure in the industrial plants and machineries aspect.
-Mr. Pang is the son of Mr. Pang Tak Chung мн, the chairman of the Company and the Group, and the brother of Ms. Pang Wan Ping, an executive director of the Company.
+In Hong Kong, he is a member in Industry & Technology Committee of the Hong Kong General Chamber of Commerce and a director in General Committee of the Hong Kong Metal Merchants Association, further in Mainland China, he is an executive president in Council Committee and the president in Youth Committee both of the Jiangmen Association of Enterprises with Foreign Investment.
+Mr. Pang joined as a sales engineer in the Group's welded wire mesh division early in 2001, since then he worked in different business units particularly in the areas to study, update, recommend and coordinate procurement, installation and maintenance work for major machineries and equipment for the Group's steel/metal value added production process, he has over 22 years' experiences and exposure in the industrial plants and machineries aspect.
+Mr. Pang is the son of Mr. Pang Tak Chung MH, the chairman of the Company and the Group, and the brother of Ms. Pang Wan Ping, an executive director of the Company.